-Our latest (mid-year) report for 2018 is available below:
+Our latest (December 2018) report is available below:

-Please note this is our interim report, please contact us if you have any questions, suggestions for additional data, sources, queries etc.
+Please note this report is continually updated, please contact us if you have any questions, suggestions for additional data, sources, queries etc.

 This document is designed to assist organisations of any sector in their commitment to promoting equality of opportunity and more importantly to fulfil their responsibilities under the Equality Act 2010, which passed into law on 1 October 2010.